oss-slu/shelter_volunteers/README.md

 #### Configure and run the client side
 Navigate to the client_app directory and install dependencies with `npm install` .
 Once the dependencies are installed, you can start the client-side application with `npm run start`.

+#### Give yourself system admin access
+Once you log in to the application with a Google account, you will only see Volunteer dashboard.
+This is because everyone can be a volunteer, and not everyone can be a shelter admin or a system admin.
+As a developer, you will want to be able to do system and shelter admin operations.
+In order to do this, you will want to give yourself a system admin access.

+To do this:
+1. Navigate to the server directory using a terminal
+1. Activate your python virtual environment (if it's not already activated)
+1. Set your PYTHONPATH envirnment variable to the current directory: `export PYTHONPATH=$(pwd)`
+1. Set your FLASK_ENV environment variable to pre-production: `expoert FLASK_ENV="pre-production"`
+1. Run: `python cli/admin_cli.py system <YOUR_GOOGLE_EMAIL_ADDRESS>
+Remove the angle brackes in <YOUR_GOOGLE_EMAIL_ADDRESS>.

+Now, when you sign out and sign back in, you should see admin dashboard.
+You might need to sign out a few times or clear your browser cashe to see the change.
+As a system admin, you can now add a new shelter, create repeatable shifts in that shelter, and open shelter on whatever days you want.
+Once you open the shelter, you should be able to see those shifts from the Volunteer dashboard.

 ### Docker option
 To run the code using one command with Docker Compose, please follow the below instructions: